-In 1962, my great-grandfather Mojibur Rahman Bhandari founded the Bhandari Girls’ School, the first all girls’ school in Bogra, Bangladesh.
-My great-grandfather was a social reformer and progressive visionary, a man who really understood the importance of female education.
-He was without a doubt ahead of his time and knew educating girls was essential for the betterment of society as a whole.
+In 1962, my great-grandfather Mojibur Rahman Bhandari founded the Bhandari Girls’ School, one of the first all girls’ school in Bogra, Bangladesh.
+My great-grandfather was a social reformer and progressive visionary who understood that educating girls was essential for the betterment of society as a whole.

-He believed so strongly in the value of education that the school ultimately became a leader in offering scholarships to girls who otherwise wouldn't be able to afford to attend.
-Today, the student body has grown to over 1,200 students (grades 3-10), with more girls continuing to apply for enrollment.
-The Bhandari Girls School has worked hard to accommodate as many girls as possible, particularly those for whom the alternatives would be extraordinarily bleak.
-The majority of the girls enrolled come from extremely poor families.
+He believed so strongly in the value of education that the school ultimately became a leader in offering scholarships to girls who otherwise, wouldn't be able to afford to attend.
+Today, the student body has grown to over 1,200 students in grades 3-10, with more girls continuing to apply for enrollment.
+The Bhandari Girls School has worked hard to accommodate as many girls as possible, particularly for those whom a lack of education would mean relegation to the very margins of society.
 As a result, the school has stretched its limited resources thin and has been forced to make difficult sacrifices, many of which directly impact the quality of education the girls receive.

 Many of the classrooms have gaping holes in the roof, which makes holding class difficult in the rain and nearly impossible during monsoon season.
 A lack of adequate classroom space means that there are often 65+ girls to one class.
 Bhandari students don’t eat a full breakfast or lunch at school.
 Only a daily snack.
 Yet, some are so poor, they come to school for this snack alone.
 Facilities are cramped and dilapidated, educational tools are out of the question, and basic resources are a luxury that are often unattainable.